Al0den/notion.nvim/README.md

 - Extend available functions list
 - Add reminder notifications
-- Add events/reminder creation feature
+- Add support for nvim-notify (Not in the near future)
-- Improve deleting as to force deleting in saved data rather than force update (Not in the near future)
+- Improve deleting as to force deleting in saved data rather than force api update (Not in the near future)
 - Add creation/modification capabilities (Useless?)